 The company’s core market is women 24 – 35 years old.
 They reach this market by locating their stores in town centers and places with high concentrations of women in this age range.
 Short production runs create scarcity of given designs and that generates a sense of urgency and reason to buy while supplies last.
 As a consequence, Zara does not have lots of excess inventory, nor does it need to do big mark-downs on its clothing items.

 In Spain customers visit Zara stores 17 times per year compared to 3 times per year for competitors.
-They don’t sell clothes over the Internet because the returns rate is too high.
 Since their clothes are unique and not standard, it is harder for people to see them clearly on the Internet and thus they are encouraged to come into the stores instead and try on the unique fashions that Zara offers.

 Zara has 12 inventory turns per year compared to 3 – 4 per year for competitors.
 Stores place orders twice a week and this drives factory scheduling.
 Such short term focused order cycles make forecasts very accurate, much more accurate than competitors who may order every two weeks or every month.